← Home·Rivian

 Opening: Discovery first (2 min, no screen share)

-1.When a requirement changes at the system level today — say a cell chemistry update — how long until it reaches the engineer designing to it?
+3.When a requirement changes at the system level — say a cell chemistry update — how does that reach the engineer designing to it today, and how long does it take?

-“Based on what you just said, [their specific answer], that's exactly what I want to show you.
-20 minutes, focused on those problems.
+“Based on what you just said — [repeat their exact words] — that's exactly what I want to show you.
+20 minutes, focused on that.
 Not a feature tour.”

 They agree.
 Now share your screen.